KaSarnowski/rtbhouse/README.md

 # Accessing the app
 if everything went fine, the app should be accessible at `http://127.0.2.1/`

+# "Adding" new users
+The easiest way to add a new user is to open new page in incognito mode - it opens a new browser session, otherwise one user will be "logged in" for an hour, or until a session closes.

 ## Stay in touch

 - Author - [Kamil Sarnowski](https://www.linkedin.com/in/kamil-sarnowski-developer/)